taegyoon-kim/violent_political_rhetoric_on_twitter/README.md

 * Users who write violent Tweets are on the fringe of the Twitter network
 * Those users are ideologically more extreme and liberal
-* Spread of violent Tweets exhibit strong ideological homophily
+* Spread of violent Tweets exhibits strong ideological homophily
 * Violent Tweets spread through multiple chains on following ties (at least up to three ties)